How to Financially Prepare for BYU

 Yes.
 You will find that in addition to your best efforts, there are many available resources to assist you with your college expenses.
 Counselors are also available to help you find financial support and make informed decisions.
 Once admitted, we will make every effort to help you succeed.

 Students and parents should expect to contribute a reasonable amount toward their own college expenses, where possible.
-Some financial aid programs will assess the student and parent’s ability to make this contribution, known as the expected family contribution.
+Some financial aid programs will assess the student and parent’s ability to contribute to your education.
 Even so, the cost of a college education is beyond the reach of many families.
 In these instances, financial aid is made available to help the student pay for educational expenses.

 It depends.
 In some cases, the accumulated value of scholarships, grants, savings, and part-time income may be sufficient to pay college expenses, and avoid any borrowing.
 There are times, however, when it could be strategically appropriate to borrow money to pay for school.
 Before borrowing, you should do all you can to adjust your lifestyle, reduce expenditures, and be sure to not borrow any more than is truly necessary.